Updated June 2, 2023

 Free does not mean poor quality control.
 Nor does it mean low reliability.
-In the software world, there is definitely something like a free lunch….or open source software that lets you access reliable applications at no cost whatsoever.
-Some of the most reliable open source softwares include Apache web server, BIND, PHP and more.
+In the software world, there is definitely something like a free lunch….or open-source software that lets you access reliable applications at no cost whatsoever.
+Some of the most reliable open-source softwares include Apache web server, BIND, PHP, and more.

+Opening the window to more robust systems has changed the way the world sees programming.
+Open-source software has supported commercial software and improved it in many ways.
+It is the gateway to a world of opportunities and has great potential to change the way people see software.
 At least this time, perceptions will match reality in the virtual world.
-Expect the unexpected when it comes to open source software.
+Expect the unexpected when it comes to open-source software.
 The very nature of the software is a challenge to developers to develop better and smarter applications.
-Open to change, the source code can be modified to yield perfect results and work in a totally reliable manner.
+Open to change; the source code can be modified to yield perfect results and work in a totally reliable manner.
 This is its biggest strength.

 This is a guide to Open Source Software.
 Here we discuss the introduction and benefits of open-source software.
 You can also look at the following articles to learn more –